Kansas City Chiefs fandom is taken to a new level – Farmer plants a 122-acre arrowhead

 But Ormiston is known for putting a twist on agriculture.

-“It was his idea to do something fun with multi-hybrids in a field,” said Crop Quest Division Manager, Craig Koehn.
+“It was his idea to do something fun with multi-hybrids in a field,” said Craig Koehn, Crop Quest division manager.

 It’s made possible by precision ag and a planter designed to plant seed hybrids in various locations throughout the field.